 The Exumas are an archipelago made up of 360 cays featuring white-sand beaches and clear turquoise waters, which can be reached from Nassau by plane or ferry.
 It boasts some of the most iconic snorkeling spots in the Bahamas.

 If you visit George Town, the capital of the Exumas, go explore the seabed of Stocking Island.
-On this island located 1.6 km from the city, you can discover the reefs bordering Stocking Island Beach, or admire the cushion sea stars living in shallow Starfish Beach.
+On this island located less than a mile from the city, you can explore the reefs bordering Stocking Island Beach, or admire the cushion sea stars living in shallow Starfish Beach.

 Snorkeling and movies enthusiast?
-Head to Staniel Cay, 100km further north.
-This is where Thunderball Grotto, a submerged cave famous for its appearance in James Bond movie, is located.
-In its shaded water, be on the lookout for tropical fish and stingrays.
+Head to Staniel Cay, 1about 62 miles further north.
+This is where Thunderball Grotto, a submerged cave famous for its appearance in a James Bond movie, is located.
+In its shaded water be on the lookout for tropical fish and stingrays.
 Next door, Not The Grotto is also a good snorkeling location.

 Pig Beach, where pigs will swim with you in the water, is the other attraction of Staniel Cay.
 Continuing north, you arrive at Compass Cay, where dozens of nurse sharks await you in the turquoise waters of the marina.